-^{1.} Underlying securities: Class B Shares of the Corporation.
-Options vest as follows: 1/2 after three years, 3/3 after four years, and 100% after five years of the date of grant.
+^{2.} Underlying securities: Class B non-voting shares of TVA.
+Options vest as follows: 1⁄2 after three years, 3⁄4 after four years, and 100% after five years of the date of grant.

 Note: In accordance with IFRS 2, Share-Based Payment, the liabilities related to these options are recorded in the Corporation's consolidated financial statements based on their fair value at the end of each financial reporting period using the Black-Scholes model.
 At the time of the grant, the fair value of these options is calculated by using the same model.
 As a result, the fair value at the time of grant for accounting purposes or for purposes of section 3.1 (5) of Form 51-102F6 are the same.